If you're considering where to dine during your Charleston visit, the tough part will be deciding which of many fine restaurants to choose.

-Charleston has a national reputation as a city full of fine food, which was the reason Fodor's Travel named it one of the places you must visit this year.
-So here's a summary of what a lot of people have said about Charleston restaurants in the past couple of years.
+Charleston has a national reputation as a city full of fine food, which was the reason Fodor's Travel named it one of the places you must visit.
+So here's a summary of what a lot of people have said about Charleston restaurants in the past few years.

-The executive chef is Sean Brock, the 2010 James Beard Best Chef of the Southeast and also executive chef at McCrady’s, also a top dining choice.
+Former executive chef Sean Brock, was honored with the 2010 James Beard Best Chef of the Southeast.

 Another James Beard award winner is Mike Lata, chef at FIG (for Food Is Good), who won in 2009.
 FIG is a favorite spot for its emphasis on local foods, especially vegetables, and it consistently gets raves at online review sites.

-No wonder FIG and Hominy Grill were among the 18 restaurants that Eater Charleston, an online publication about dining, called essential - "the places that you think of when you think of Charleston.
+No wonder FIG was among the 18 restaurants that Eater Charleston, an online publication about dining, called essential - "the places that you think of when you think of Charleston.
 Not necessarily the newest and hottest on the block, but the classics."

 Hungry for pizza?
 The Food Network Magazine says South Carolina's best pizza is the Pistachio Pesto at EVO or Extra Virgin Oven in North Charleston.
 But if that pizza doesn't appeal to you, no worry.
 The menu changes daily at EVO, as the owners emphasize local ingredients in season.